Effective value

-In everyday life, this value is commonly used to indicate the magnitude of AC voltage or current.
-For example, the 100V from a household outlet is the RMS value, and the peak value is √2 times that, which is 141.4V.
+In daily life, this value is commonly used to indicate the magnitude of AC voltage and current.
+For example, the 100V of a household outlet is the effective value, and the maximum value (peak value) is √2 times that, which is 141.4V.

 Search from index